Does Oregon State University have a nursing program?

 - Strong letters of recommendation (for nursing schools who accept them).

 - High scores on a nursing entrance examination (for nursing schools who require them).

 What are my options if I don’t get into nursing school?

 Because of the competitive nature of nursing school admissions, it’s possible that even a strong applicant may not be admitted on his or her first attempt.
 It’s a good idea to have a back-up plan in case this happens.
 For most pre-nursing students, this means completing a bachelor’s degree at OSU and then trying to go to nursing school.
-The most popular majors for these students are: Kinesiology, Public Health, Human Development, Nutrition (all in the College of Public Health and Human Sciences), Psychology, Anthropology, or Spanish (in the College of Liberal Arts).
+The most popular majors for these students are: Kinesiology, Public Health, Human Development, Nutrition (all in the College of Health), Psychology, Anthropology, or Spanish (in the College of Liberal Arts).
 A bachelor’s degree can provide a broader educational background and more maturity before nursing school, as well as an opportunity for students to raise their GPA and gain more work or volunteer experience.